News and the Abstract Truth

 The Evident versus the Apparent

-On the other hand, if either or both Út and Faas knew that falsely crediting the picture to Út would deny the true image-maker of significant earned benefits, then the false crediting was immoral, regardless of other circumstances.
-That, however, is something that we, despite the film, don't know.
+On the other hand, if either or both Út and Faas knew that falsely crediting the picture to Út would deny the true image-maker of significant earned benefits, then the false crediting was immoral, regardless of any other circumstances.

-The storyline: first, multiple photographers were on the scene when the village of Trảng Bàng was bombed with napalm, and one of them is the true source of that “decisive moment” picture, "The Terror of War".
+The storyline: first, multiple photographers were on the scene when the village of Trảng Bàng was bombed with napalm, but only one of them is the true source of that “decisive moment” picture, "The Terror of War".

-Then there is ambiguity in the chain-of-evidence drama of how the negative was delivered from the photographer in the field to, eventually, chief AP editor Faas.
+Then there is ambiguity in the chain-of-evidence drama of how the negative was delivered from the photographer in the field to, eventually, AP's Saigon bureau chief Faas.

-And finally, there is the response to the distribution of the image, pumping the AP and Út up to the pinnacle of its business and society's rewards.
+And finally, there is the intentional distribution of the image which required Faas to break a standing AP censorship policy, but as a result pumping the AP and Út up to the pinnacle of its business and society's rewards.

-Paralleling that plot of three decision points is the formula for the event’s value.
-There is first the credibility of the photographer’s known talent; second, the motivations of the editor; and third, the public’s desire to believe versus only to be informed.
-All three are presumed to be positive and benevolent, unless proved otherwise.
+Paralleling that plot of three decisive points is a three-part formula for justifying the usual story of what is believed to have happened.
+There is first the reputation of the photographer’s known talent; second, the motivations of the editor; and third, the public’s desire to be informed.
+All three of those influences -- talent, motivation, and desire -- are presumed to be positive and benevolent, unless proved otherwise.

 In that perspective, what “The Stringer” ultimately accomplishes is to tweak the public about its own complicity in the controversy over whether the right person got the credit for the photo.

-"The Stringer" prosecutes.
-But the AP and its anointed photographer can stand their ground today when grilled about the past.
-Let’s review the case for the defense.
+But the AP and its anointed photographer defend.
+Let’s review the case.

 First, the Photographer: if Út didn’t make the photo, it is possible that he knew he didn’t and refused to say so for fifty years.
 Yet there is some possibility that he honestly believed he did make the picture.
 Proving one or the other of those things now is a newsy drama that can overshadow the other issues (below) at hand, but either way it doesn’t weaken the historical importance and acceptance of the image in the public eye.